 ANDE serves as a catalyst in the SGB space, driving the conversation and pushing for the importance of SGBs in contributing to the United Nations’ Sustainable Development Goals (SDGs or global goals).
-While SGBs are relevant to all of the global goals, ANDE believes that SGBs can make a particularly significant contribution to addressing three specific issues: gender equality, climate and environmental action, and decent work and economic growth.
+While SGBs are relevant to all global goals, ANDE believes that SGBs can significantly contribute to addressing three specific issues: gender equality, climate and environmental action, and decent work and economic growth.

-Under their strategy, ANDE serves as the leading champion for the SGB sector and helps its members develop and implement high quality programs.
-ANDE embraces an ecosystem approach through their central pillars — making the case for SGBs, increasing the effectiveness of SGB support organizations, and cultivating entrepreneurial ecosystems — while addressing the ongoing SGB sector challenges of talent development, SGB financing and impact investing, and impact management.
+Under their strategy, ANDE serves as the leading champion for the SGB sector and helps its members develop and implement high-quality programs.
+ANDE embraces an ecosystem approach through its central pillars — making the case for SGBs, increasing the effectiveness of SGB support organizations, and cultivating entrepreneurial ecosystems — while addressing the ongoing SGB sector challenges of talent development, SGB financing and impact investing, and impact management.

 “We’re proud to call Markaaz our partner in supporting small businesses,” says Richenda Van Leeuwen, Executive Director of ANDE.
 “ANDE is in our second decade of supporting the small and growing business sector in developing countries.
-We value the work of dedicated partners like Markaaz to help deliver benefits to small businesses in communities across the world.”
+We value the work of dedicated partners like Markaaz to help deliver benefits to small businesses in communities worldwide.”

-“An equitable future begins with equal access to a high-quality education and resources for small businesses.
-By partnering with ANDE, we seek to provide all small businesses with the resources and tools they need to realize their potential,” co-founder and Chief Operating Officer, Fabi Hubschmid.
+“An equitable future begins with equal access to high-quality education and resources for small businesses.
+By partnering with ANDE, we seek to provide all small businesses with the resources and tools they need to realize their potential,” co-founder and Chief Operating Officer Fabi Hubschmid.